 Still, breaches do happen, and you should look to supplement these features with additional protection for your data in the cloud (and in transit to and from it) to ensure it’s protected and remains within regulatory compliance at all times.

-Businesses have come to rely on phones as much as the rest of us, and (especially since COVID-19 catalyzed the steady shift to flexible and remote work) increasingly consider mobile devices – including employees’ personal ‘BYOD’ devices – essential infrastructure.
+Businesses have come to rely on the mobile experience as much as the rest of us, and (especially since COVID-19 catalyzed the steady shift to flexible and remote work) increasingly consider mobile devices — including employees’ personal ‘BYODs’ — essential infrastructure.

-To protect against these threats, you need to define a clear policy around the use of mobile devices in your office, educate your employees in mobile security, and secure their devices wherever possible and necessary with (to name a few solutions) email security, endpoint protection, secure gateways, authentication and access management.
+To protect against these threats, you need to define a clear policy around the use of mobile devices in your office, educate your employees in mobile security, and secure their devices wherever possible and necessary with:

 For businesses across numerous sectors (including manufacturing, retail and healthcare), the proliferation of the internet-linked, data-relaying devices that make up the Internet of Things (IoT) presents a golden opportunity to improve operational efficiency and customer experience.